 What Do the Letters Stand For?

 TICA has three Registries, each of which reflects a different stage in the development of a breed.
-The Experimental Registry is for unaccepted breeds or for those with unknown background.
+The Experimental Registry is for unaccepted breeds or for those with an unknown background.
 The Foundation Registry is where most Savannahs are registered at this time.
-And the Stud Book Registry, where some Savannahs are registered, designates a pure bred cat.
+And the Stud Book Registry, where some Savannahs are registered, designates a purebred cat.
 Cats in this registry carry the letters “SBT,” the “T” meaning stud book traditional.
 In the case of a Savannah, it indicates studs and queens for the last three generations have been Savannahs in an SBT Savannah kitten’s pedigree.

-The “A”designation simply means one parent is not a Savannah.
+The “A” designation simply means one parent is not a Savannah.
 The Savannah breed was created by breeding the Serval to a domestic cat.
 The kittens from this mating carry an “A” designation, which means they are the progeny of two cats of different breeds.
 So all F1 (first generation) Savannahs are registered “A.” And since Savannah males are not fertile until the fourth (F4) and fifth (F5) generations, all males bred to Savannah females must be “outcrosses” or non-Savannahs until a fertile male Savannah is born.
 While the males may be purebred from other breeds, a combination of breeds or a “domestic shorthair,” the kittens resulting from an outcross is an “A.” This means you can also have an F2 A, F3 A, etc. Any mating in which one of the parents is not a Savannah results in an “A” designation.

-If two “A”registered Savannahs are crossed, “B” registered kittens result.
+If two “A” registered Savannahs are crossed, “B” registered kittens result.
 “B” means both parents are Savannahs, but the cat has at least one grandparent of a different breed.

 Cross two “B” registered Savannahs and you have a “C” registered kitten.
-“C” tells both parents and grandparents are Savannahs, but at least one great grandparent is of a different breed.
+“C,” tells both parents and grandparents are Savannahs, but at least one great grandparent is of a different breed.

 When you cross two “C” registered Savannahs, an SBT Savannah kitten results.
-A kitten with “SBT” in it’s registration number has three generations of Savannah to Savannah matings in it’s pedigree – parents, grandparents, great grandparents.
+A kitten with “SBT” in its registration number has three generations of Savannah to Savannah matings in its pedigree – parents, grandparents, great grandparents.
 It is impossible to have SBT Savannah kittens before the fourth generation.
 The SBT designation is what is needed to show in Championship Class.

-The system can be a bit more complicated, however since the filial (F) generation i.e., the generation removed from the serval, works independently from the A, B, C, and SBT designations.
-For example, if you breed an F3 A to an F5 C, you will get a F4 B. And if an outcross was used to breed to any generation, those kittens would be “A.” That is, if an F3 C were bred to an outcross, kittens would be F4 A kittens.
+The system can be a bit more complicated, however, since the filial (F) generation i.e., the generation removed from the serval, works independently from the A, B, C, and SBT designations.
+For example, if you breed an F3 A to an F5 C, you will get an F4 B. And if an outcross was used to breed to any generation, those kittens would be “A.” That is, if an F3 C were bred to an outcross, kittens would be F4 A kittens.